SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

     ![plot](./images/azurebot.png)

-3. Once you have the Azure Bot has been created, add Microsoft Teams to the connected channels and complete all the configurations as mentioned in the [Get your Microsoft Azure settings ready](https://blogs.sap.com/2022/02/28/sap-ms-teams-7-get-your-microsoft-azure-settings-ready/).
+3. Once you have the Azure Bot service has been created, add Microsoft Teams to the connected channels and complete all the configurations as mentioned in the [Get your Microsoft Azure settings ready](https://blogs.sap.com/2022/02/28/sap-ms-teams-7-get-your-microsoft-azure-settings-ready/).

     You should be able to see the final configurations as shown in screenshot.

     ![plot](./images/botconfigs.png)

-4. Click on Test Connection and test both the OAuth connection settings (GraphConnection and BTPConnection).
+4. Choose **Test Connection** and test both the OAuth connection settings (GraphConnection and BTPConnection).

     When testing the connection, when prompted for user credentials, enter the test user credentials.
     ![plot](./images/azure-users.png)

-### 10. Create Azure Storage Account
+### 11. Create Azure Storage Account

 1. Log in to **Microsoft Azure** > **Storage accounts** to create a storage account.